Overview

 Why is XID Important?

-The main advantage of XIDs is that they allow for the redaction of content in a controller document.
+The main advantage of XIDs is that they allow for the redaction of content in a DID-like controller document.

 Currently, controller documents tend to include public keys and service end-points.
 This is a great way to associate a variety of content into a singular identity.
 But you may not want to publicly reveal all of that information.
 Public keys can create vulnerabilities when exposed and you may wish to divide different parts of your identity, to only be revealed to specific groups!